scgsantos/MoelasWare/req/group_2/REQ_1.3.Create_a_random_Test_manually.md

 ## Use Case 3
-Create test by manually picking quizzes
+Create a test by picking the quizzes.

 ### Primary Actor

-User
+User.

 ### Level

-User goal
+User goal.

 ### Precondition
 * User must be logged in.
 * User must have reviewed at least 3 quizzes.

 ### Success Guarantee

-The server creates a new test record with the selected quizzes and name.
+A test is created with the selected quizzes and a name.

 ### Main Success Scenario

-1. User selects to create a test by manually picking quizzes.
+1. The user chooses the option to create a test by picking the quizzes.
-2. User gets a list of all available quizzes, optionally filtered by tags.
+2. The user gets a list of all available quizzes, optionally filtered by tags.
-3. User selects which quizzes to include in the test.
+3. The user selects which quizzes to include in the test.
-4. User gives the test a name.
+4. The user gives the test a name.
-5. User submits the test and the server creates a record.
+5. The user submits the test.
-6. The test becomes available for students to solve.
+6. The test is shown to the user.

 ### Extensions

-* 2. (a) There are no valid questions to be chosen for the selected tags:
+2a.
+There are no valid questions to be chosen for the selected tags:
-        1. The app suggests other tags.
+   - 2a1.
+The system shows a message suggesting other tags.
-* 5. (a) Web failure of any sort during submission:
+5a.
+Web failure of any sort during submission:
-        1. The user's selection and test name are cached in the browser (or in the server?).
-        2. User either backs out of this use case or tries again.
+   - 5b1.
+The system shows a message saying web failure, try again and the user go back to "Create a test by picking the quizzes".